-(iii) Tailplane actuator
+(iii) Tailplane trimmer.

-Test for a live circuit by ensuring that the tailplane does not move when the thumb-flap is lifted.
-Operate the tailplane over the full range and return to neutral.
+Test for a live circuit by ensuring that the tailplane does

+not move when either the cut-in switch or the tail trim switch is operated independently.
+Then operate the tailplane over the full range and return to neutral; then half a division up and down and return to neutral.

-(iv) During the above checks ensure that no overrun occurs when trimmers are stopped at the neutral position from each direction.
+(iv) During the above checks ensure that no overrun occurs when the trimmers stop at neutral from either direction.
 The aircraft must not be flown if a live circuit exists or if trimmer operation is faulty.